Health in Nepal: Mental health

 In terms of the network of mental health facilities, there are 18 outpatient mental health facilities, 3-day treatment facilities, and 17 community-based psychiatric inpatient units available in the country.
 The majority of the mental health service users are treated in outpatient facilities.
 Thirty-seven percent of patients are female.
 The patients admitted to mental hospitals belong primarily to the following two diagnostic groups: Schizophrenia, schizotypal and delusional disorders (34%) and Mood [affective] disorders (21%).
 On average, patients spend 18.85 days in mental hospitals.
 All of the patients spent less than one year in the mental hospital during the year of assessment.

 Two percent of the training for medical doctors is devoted to mental health, and the same percentage is provided for nurses.
 One Non Government Organization is running a community mental health service in 7 of the 75 districts in the country.
 In other districts, community mental health services are not available, as mental health services are not yet integrated into the general health service system.

 Even though Nepal's mental health policy was formulated in 1996, there is no mental health legislation as yet.
 In terms of financing, less than one percent (0.17%) of health care expenditures by the government are directed towards mental health.
 There is no human right review body to inspect mental health facilities and impose sanctions on those facilities that persistently violate patients' rights.

 Mental health is one of the least focused healthcare segment in Nepal.
 Less focused in terms of awareness and treatment.
-Now also most of the people choose to visit traditional healers, if it doesn't work psychiatrist will be the second choice.
-Very less number of psychiatrists and more number of psychiatric cases makes hospital crowded place, providing quality service is challenging.
+Now also most of the people choose to visit traditional healers, if it does not work, a psychiatrist will be the second choice.
+Very few psychiatrists, and more psychiatric cases, makes a hospital a crowded place, providing quality service is challenging.

 Only few number of trained psychologists are working either in private clinic or very few in government hospitals.
 Most of the psychologists are working within Kathmandu Valley only.